Hebaadelali/E-Commerce-Data-Analytics-Predictive-Insights/README.md

 ## 🔖 Overview

 This project demonstrates a full-cycle e-commerce data analysis solution developed collaboratively using modern data technologies.
-The project was organized and tracked through **Notion**, with clear task delegation and transparent collaboration.
+It was organized and tracked through **Notion**, with clear task delegation and transparent collaboration.

 ---